Question Types

 CONFIRMED_EVENT_UPDATE, etc.) and Recurring Notifications.
 They require no user opt-in but do require a template that Facebook has approved for your Page.

-If your body contains any placeholders, the dashboard will prompt you for a sample value for each one.
-These are shown to Facebook reviewers at approval time so they can judge whether the template’s content (with realistic values plugged in) is truly utility and not promotional.
-The samples are not used at send time — the real values come from params in your survey JSON.
+If your body contains placeholders, the dashboard will prompt for a sample value per placeholder.
+Facebook reviewers see the body with these values substituted in — that’s how they judge whether the content is truly utility and not promotional.
+Samples are not used at send time; real values come from params in your survey JSON.

-- If the template is text-only, use a Statement question.
+- Text-only template → use a Statement question.

-Put the utility-message metadata in the question’s description as JSON (or YAML):
+Put the utility-message metadata in the question’s description as JSON (or YAML — both work):

 {